midhunkalarikkal/FullDomain/Notes/Nodejs.md

 The variables a and b, along with their primitive values (100 and 200), are stored in the stack because they are simple, fixed-size data types.

 `HTTP Request (https.get)`
-When the JavaScript engine encounters the asynchronous fetch request using https.get, it offloads this task to libuv (the underlying library for handling async I/O in Node.js). libuv registers the HTTP request with its callback function (let’s call it Callback A) and continues executing other code.
-The Callback A is saved in the Node.js Event Loop queue, waiting for the request to complete.
+When the JavaScript engine encounters the asynchronous fetch request using https.get, it offloads this task to libuv

+libuv registers the HTTP request with its callback function (let’s call it Callback A) and continues executing other code.

+The callback (Callback A) from the https.get (which internally uses libuv for I/O) is queued in the macrotask queue (also called the callback queue or task queue) once the I/O operation completes.

 `setTimeout`
-The setTimeout function is also handed off to libuv with its delay timer of 5000 milliseconds.
-The callback (let’s call it Callback B) is registered in libuv, which will move it to the Event Loop queue once the timer completes.
+"The setTimeout callback (Callback B) is registered in libuv with the timer, and once the 5000ms delay elapses, libuv moves Callback B to the macrotask queue (part of the Event Loop), waiting to be executed."

 `File Read (fs.readFile)`
-The file-reading operation is offloaded to libuv, and its associated callback (let’s call it Callback C) is registered.
-Once the file is read, the data is passed back to the Event Loop.
+The file-reading operation is offloaded to libuv, and its associated callback (Callback C) is registered.
+Once the file is read, libuv places Callback C into the macrotask queue.

 `If we use readFileSync it will block the main thread`